Mansfield Melancon Injury Lawyers in Louisiana

 Federal Trucking Regulations Add a Layer Standard Car Accident Law Does Not

-Commercial trucks operating in Louisiana must comply with Federal Motor Carrier Safety Administration regulations.
-These cover hours of service, drug and alcohol testing, vehicle inspections, weight limits, and driver qualification standards.
-A violation of FMCSA rules can establish negligence per se, meaning the violation itself is evidence of fault.
+Commercial trucks operating in Louisiana must comply with Federal Motor Carrier Safety Administration regulations covering hours of service, drug and alcohol testing, vehicle inspections, weight limits, and driver qualification standards.
+A violation of FMCSA rules can establish negligence per se — meaning the violation itself is evidence of fault.

 Louisiana’s Major Truck Corridors: Where These Crashes Happen

-Louisiana’s position as a Gulf Coast hub for freight means commercial truck traffic is heavy on several key corridors.
-According to Louisiana DOTD crash data, I-10 is consistently among the state’s highest-severity crash corridors.
-I-10 runs the full width of the state, connecting Texas to the east through Baton Rouge, New Orleans, and Lafayette.
+I-10 is consistently among the state’s highest-severity crash corridors, running the full width of the state through Baton Rouge, New Orleans, and Lafayette.
 I-49 runs north through Lafayette toward Shreveport.
 US-90 cuts through the Acadiana region.
 The Port of Baton Rouge and Port of New Orleans generate significant local truck traffic.

 What to Do After a Collision with an 18-Wheeler in Louisiana

-- Get medical attention before anything else.
+• Get medical attention before anything else.
 Adrenaline masks injuries at the scene.
-Go to an emergency room or urgent care even if you feel okay.

-- Do not speak with the trucking company’s insurance representative without an attorney.
-They are often on the phone the same day as the crash.
+• Do not speak with the trucking company’s insurance representative without an attorney.

-- Photograph everything you can: the truck, its license plate, the DOT number on the door, your vehicle, the road, any skid marks, and your injuries.
+• Photograph the truck, its license plate, the DOT number on the door, your vehicle, the road, and any skid marks.

 Frequently Asked Questions